cozy/cozy-client/docs/relationships.md

 // for which the _id is "hermanmelville"
 ```

-`'has-one'` or `'has-many'` are here for backward compatibility.
+`'has-one-in-place'` or `'has-many-in-place'` are here for backward compatibility.
 Instead of using the `relationships` attribute, you reference directly the ids of linked documents at the root of your data:

 ```javascript
 const schema = {